Following these four key 360 Degree Feedback Guidelines should help you to deliver this method successfully within your organisation.

-People can get very nervous about feedback so it is important to hold your 360 feedback session in an environment that will put the individual at ease.
+People can get very nervous about receiving feedback.
+Therefore, it is important to hold your 360 feedback session in an environment that will put the individual at ease.
 To do this, you should:

 Take a look through the report before you meet with the feedback recipient.
 Identify very high or low scores, read through the comments and consider how the individual is likely to respond to the feedback.
 You may want to prepare some open questions in advance of the session e.g. What stands out to you about the report?
 Where do you see your particular strengths?
 Does anything surprise you about the feedback?